OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-07.md

 ## 1 Corinthians 7:17

-Only, as the Lord has assigned to each one, as God has called each, in this way let him walk.
-And so I direct in all the churches.
+Nevertheless, as the Lord has assigned to each one, as God has called each, let them live in this way.
+This is my rule in all the churches.

 ## 1 Corinthians 7:18

-Was any man called when he was already circumcised?
-He is not to become uncircumcised.
-Has anyone been called in uncircumcision?
-He is not to be circumcised.
+Was anyone called while circumcised?
+He should not seek to remove the marks of circumcision.
+Was anyone called while uncircumcised?
+He should not seek circumcision.

 ## 1 Corinthians 7:19

-Circumcision is nothing, and uncircumcision is nothing, but what matters is the keeping of the commandments of God.
+The physical state of circumcision or uncircumcision is of no consequence, but what truly matters is keeping the commandments of God.

 ## 1 Corinthians 7:20

-Each person is to remain in that condition in which he was called.
+Each person should remain in the state in which they were called.

 ## 1 Corinthians 7:21

 Were you called as a slave?
-Do not let it concern you.
-But if you also have an opportunity to become free, take advantage of that.
+Do not let it trouble you.
+But if you can gain your freedom, take the opportunity.

 ## 1 Corinthians 7:22

-For the one who was called in the Lord as a slave is the Lord’s freed person; likewise the one who was called as free is Christ’s slave.
+For the one who was called in the Lord while a slave is the Lord’s freed person; similarly, the one who was called while free is Christ’s servant.

 ## 1 Corinthians 7:23

-You were bought for a price; do not become slaves of people.
+You were purchased at a cost; therefore, do not become enslaved by people.

 ## 1 Corinthians 7:24

-Brothers and sisters, each one is to remain with God in that condition in which he was called.
+Brothers and sisters, each one should remain with God in the state in which they were called.

 ## 1 Corinthians 7:25

-Now concerning virgins, I have no command of the Lord, but I give an opinion as one who by the mercy of the Lord is trustworthy.
+Now regarding those who are unmarried, I have no command from the Lord, but I offer my opinion as one who, by the Lord’s mercy, is trustworthy.

 ## 1 Corinthians 7:26

-I think, then, that this is good in view of the present distress, that it is good for a person to remain as he is.
+I think, then, that it is good, in view of the present crisis, for a person to remain as they are.

 ## 1 Corinthians 7:27

 Are you bound to a wife?
 Do not seek to be released.
-Are you released from a wife?
+Are you free from a wife?
 Do not seek a wife.

 ## 1 Corinthians 7:28

 But if you do marry, you have not sinned; and if a virgin marries, she has not sinned.
-Yet such people will have trouble in this life, and I am trying to spare you.
+However, such individuals will face difficulties in this life, and I wish to spare you that.

 ## 1 Corinthians 7:29

-But this I say, brothers and sisters: the time has been shortened, so that from now on those who have wives should be as though they had none,
+But this I say, brothers and sisters: the time is short, so that from now on those who have wives should live as though they had none,

 ## 1 Corinthians 7:30

-And those who weep, as though they did not weep; and those who rejoice, as though they did not rejoice; and those who buy, as though they did not possess;
+And those who mourn, as though they did not mourn; and those who are joyful, as though they were not; and those who buy, as though they did not own anything;

 ## 1 Corinthians 7:31

-And those who use the world, as though they did not make full use of it; for the form of this world is passing away.
+And those who use the world, as though they did not fully engage with it; for the present form of this world is passing away.

 ## 1 Corinthians 7:32

-But I want you to be free from concern.
-The unmarried man is concerned about the things of the Lord, how he may please the Lord;
+I want you to be free from concerns.
+The unmarried man is focused on the Lord’s affairs, how he may please the Lord;

 ## 1 Corinthians 7:33

-But the married man is concerned about the things of the world, how he may please his wife,
+But the married man is concerned about worldly matters, how he may please his wife,

 ## 1 Corinthians 7:34

 And his interests are divided.
-The woman who is unmarried, and the virgin, is concerned about the things of the Lord, so that she may be holy both in body and spirit; but one who is married is concerned about the things of the world, how she may please her husband.
+The unmarried woman, and the virgin, is focused on the Lord’s affairs, that she may be holy in both body and spirit; but the married woman is concerned about worldly matters, how she may please her husband.

 ## 1 Corinthians 7:35

-I say this for your own benefit, not to put a restraint on you, but to promote what is proper, and to secure undistracted devotion to the Lord.
+I say this for your own benefit, not to impose a restriction on you, but to promote what is proper and to secure undistracted devotion to the Lord.

 ## 1 Corinthians 7:36

-But if anyone thinks that he is acting dishonourably toward his virgin, if she is past her youth and it ought to be so, let him do what he wishes, he is not sinning; they should marry.
+But if anyone thinks he is not behaving properly towards his betrothed, if she is past the age of marriage and it seems necessary, let him do as he wishes, he is not sinning; they should marry.

 ## 1 Corinthians 7:37

-But the one who stands firm in his heart, not under compulsion, but has authority over his own will, and has decided this in his own heart, to keep his own virgin, will do well.
+But the one who stands firm in his heart, not under compulsion, but has control over his own will, and has decided in his own heart to keep his betrothed, will do well.

 ## 1 Corinthians 7:38

-So then, both the one who gives his own virgin in marriage does well, and the one who does not give her in marriage will do better.
+So then, the one who gives his betrothed in marriage does well, and the one who does not give her in marriage will do even better.

 ## 1 Corinthians 7:39

-A wife is bound as long as her husband lives; but if her husband has died, she is free to be married to whom she wishes, only in the Lord.
+A wife is committed to her husband as long as he lives; but if her husband passes away, she is free to marry anyone she wishes, only in the Lord.

 ## 1 Corinthians 7:40

-But in my opinion she is happier if she remains as she is; and I think that I also have the Spirit of God.
+In my opinion, she is happier if she remains as she is; and I believe that I also have the Spirit of God.